-RTL offers environmental testing for molds and mycotoxins.
-This can be done by an Environmental Inspector or directly by the homeowner by obtaining kits from RealTime Labs.
-The mold testing is called ERMI (Environmental Relative Moldiness Index), and determines the type and number of mold spores in a sample taken from the building.
+RTL offers environmental testing for molds and for mycotoxins.
+The samples can be collected by an environmental inspector or directly by the homeowner by obtaining kits from RealTime Lab.
+The mold testing determines the presence of mold in a sample taken from the building.
 The mycotoxin testing is virtually identical to that used to test clinical samples and determines the presence of 16 mycotoxins.
 Our comprehensive test is called EMMA, which stands for Environmental Mold and Mycotoxin Assessment.
 It utilizes the same sample for both tests to yield a thorough investigation into what mold and toxins might be permeating your space.

-I need to prove to my landlord (or employer) that the mold in my apartment (office) is causing my illness.
-How can I link my positive urine mycotoxin test to my apartment (office)?
+I need to provide to my property owner (or employer) evidence that the mold in my apartment (or office) is causing my illness.
+How can I link my positive urine mycotoxin test to my apartment (or office)?

-Submit 3 samples from different locations in the house and perform both mold (ERMI) and Mycotoxin testing.
-Ideally, the tests show the presence of the same mycotoxins as detected in your urine, and the presence of spores from organisms that produce those mycotoxins.
+Submit 3 samples from various locations in the house (or office) for us to perform the EMMA.
+Ideally, the tests show the presence of the same mycotoxins as detected in your urine, and the presence of organisms that produce those mycotoxins.
 The presence in the environment of the same mycotoxins is most critical.
-For many reasons (e.g., see question below on Stachybotrys), sometimes the mycotoxin producing fungal spores are not detected.
+For many reasons (e.g., see later question on Stachybotrys), sometimes the mycotoxin producing fungal spores are not detected.

-How do I get my things tested (clothes, car, couch, carpet, bed)?
+How do I get my things tested (clothes, car, couch, carpet, bed, etc.)?

-Send 3× 3 inches of the unwashed material or sample swabs to RTL.
+Send 3” x 3” inches of the unwashed material or sample swabs to RTL.

-If there are mold/mycotoxins in my home, how do I get rid of them?
+If there are mold/mycotoxins in my home, how can I get rid of them?

-An Environmental inspector can help you clean up the mold in the house.
-Talk to them.
+An environmental inspector can help you clean up the mold in the house.

 The air testing results in my home are not that bad.
 What is an acceptable amount of mold to have in a normal home?

-Virtually any house will have spores from many different fungi.
-These generally come into the house from the outdoors, but may also be on building materials, furniture, carpet etc. This is not usually a problem unless the house becomes wet and the spores germinate and begin to colonize damp areas, where some fungi grow and can produce toxic mycotoxins.
-The ERMI test will indicate how your house compares to approximately 1200 houses that were tested when the EPA developed this indicator.
-The “acceptable level” also depends on the inhabitants and their health.
-Are they highly allergic to fungal spores?
-Are they immunocompromised, and therefore more susceptible to infection from opportunistic pathogens like Aspergillus fumigatus?
+Any house will have spores from many different fungi.
+These usually come into the house from the outdoors, but may also be on building materials, furniture, carpet, etc. This is not usually a problem unless the house becomes wet and the spores germinate and begin to colonize damp areas, where some fungi grow and can produce toxic mycotoxins.

 Is there an acceptable level of mycotoxins for an attic or below home crawl space that is acceptable versus my living space?

-Anything positive for mycotoxins, at any location in the house, is not normal and could represent a major health risk.
+Anything positive for mycotoxins, at any location in the house, could pose a major health risk.